Nahla531/reading-notes2/growthmindset.md

 this is for read 2

+hello from local machine using git